adamaltounyan/me/index.md

 ## Adam Altounyan

 I'm a seasoned IT, Infrastructure and Information Security professional available for Contracts, part-time, voluntary and advisory roles where my experience can make an impact.
 I've run Information Security departments for the past 7 years working across many domains and areas of knowledge.
-I'm very familiar with GDPR and related UK Data Protection regulations, and can provide business-savy advice here.
+I'm very familiar with GDPR and related UK Data Protection regulations, and can provide business-savvy advice here.
 Prior to InfoSec, i built large scale private infrastructure in the Finance world, architecting and building secure systems responsible for moving $30 Billion of foreign exchange annually.

-I fill an industry gap in having both technical and communication skills, where i'm at ease communicating with both your engineers or your senior execs.
+I fill an industry gap in having both technical and communication skills, where I'm at ease communicating with both your engineers or your senior execs.

 Get in touch at info[@]altounyan.net, or [browse my CV](https://docs.google.com/document/d/184h3BdbTp23G_-b-9EpNDKNY1J8fnJciJT-W_84gInc/edit?usp=sharing)